 What is the Ideal Time to Stop Using Your Phone?

 While there's no exact time you should put down your phone, it is recommended to not use your phone for at least an hour before going to bed.
 Additionally, turning off your TV or other electronic devices at this time is also recommended.
 This will create a dark and relaxing environment, making it easy to fall asleep distraction-free.

 Outside of feeling sleepy after reading on your tablet before bed, why should it matter to you that your sleep is getting interrupted?
 Many studies have found that interrupting the sleep chemicals in your brain can actually lead to a slew of other health problems beyond just making it harder for you to fall asleep.

-Most studies indicate that exposure to dim light at night in short term can lead to depression, and in the long-term, can even lead to cancer.
+Most studies indicate that exposure to dim light at night in the short term can lead to depression, and in the long term, can even lead to cancer.
 A study over a period of several years suggested women exposed to dim light at night were 22% more likely to develop breast cancer.

-Additional risks include weight gain (because of increased likeliness to snack at late hours), heart problems, premature aging, and dulled immune system response.
+Additional risks include weight gain (because of increased likelihood to snack at late hours), heart problems, premature aging, and dulled immune system response.

-1. Invest in an alarm clock (so that I don’t need to have my phone right next to my bed).
+- Invest in an alarm clock so that your phone is not right next to your bed.

 - Plug your phone in to charge elsewhere, not near your bed.

 - End your texting conversations so you are not tempted to look at your phone.